Quadratic forms representing all odd positive integers: Introduction and Statement of Results

 The method described above gives a much faster algorithm for determining the integers represented by a quadratic form $Q$ with fundamental discriminant.
 In particular, we can determine the odd squarefree integers represented by a quadratic form $Q$ with $\theta_{Q} \in M_{2}(\Gamma_{0}(6780), \chi_{6780})$ using 26 minutes of CPU time (see Example~\ref{fundisc} of Section~\ref{pfof451}).
+This and subsequent CPU time estimates refer to computations done by the author on a 3.2GHz Intel Xeon W3565 processor.

 Finally, we return to Conjecture~\ref{Kaplansky}.
-There is no general method for determining the squarefree integers represented by a given positive-definite ternary quadratic form $Q$.
-The analytic theory gives a formula of the type
+For a ternary quadratic form $Q$, the analytic theory gives a formula of the type

 provided $n$ is squarefree and locally represented by $Q$.
 Here, $h(-bn)$ is the class number of $\Q(\sqrt{-bn})$, and $B(n)$ is the $n$th coefficient of a weight $3/2$ cusp form, and the constants $a$, $b$, and the form of $B(n)$ depend on the image of $n$ in $\Q_{p}^{\times}/(\Q_{p}^{\times})^{2}$ for primes $p$ dividing the level of $Q$.